bcgov/rems/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
+    ## Removing all data from your local cache...

 <a rel="Exploration" href="https://github.com/BCDevExchange/docs/blob/master/discussion/projectstates.md"><img alt="Being designed and built, but in the lab.
 May change, disappear, or be buggy." style="border-width:0" src="http://bcdevexchange.org/badge/2.svg" title="Being designed and built, but in the lab.
 May change, disappear, or be buggy." /></a>

 ------------------------------------------------------------------------